docs

 What should an anesthesia billing company verify in software?

-These questions are best answered in a live demo with real anesthesia claim scenarios, not in a feature list.
+These are best answered in a live demo with real anesthesia claim scenarios, not a feature list.
 The software evaluation guide includes a broader set of workflow verification questions that apply across specialties.

 When Medi is not the right fit